e-shelter adds Amsterdam data centre to its EU portfolio

 "Our business continues to thrive and grow, driven by continued demand from our key customer segments of Enterprise and hyperscale,” says e-shelter CEO and founder Rupprecht Rittweger.

-“Our new markets expansion plan is largely based upon existing customer demand to deliver the e-shelter data centre services outside of our existing DACH market.”
+“Our new markets expansion plan is largely based upon existing customer demand to deliver the e-shelter data center services outside of our existing DACH market.

-Rittweger says the Netherlands is considered one of the most wired countries in the world, making it one of the most advanced markets for data centre operations in Europe and the perfect place for e-shelter and NTT Communication’s next data centre location.
+Rittweger says the Netherlands is considered one of the most wired countries in the world, making it one of the most advanced markets for data center operations in Europe and the perfect place for e-shelter and NTT Communication's next data center location.

 "Amsterdam in particular has established itself as the data center city of the Netherlands and we look forward to bringing our premium data center colocation product to this market."